Patient Empowerment and Patient Rights:

 Advocate: Public Citizen's Health Research Group: Health & Safety Initiatives

 Public Citizen advocates for stronger physician accountability; safer, more effective drugs, medical devices and dietary supplements; and equitable health care.

-of such topics as national identification numbers, genetic information,
+of such topics as national identification numbers, safegaurding DNA and your genetic data,

 legislation, and research.

 NY State Dept. of Health Provides a useful brochure on your rights as a patient.